 Simon Baron-Cohen, Professor in Developmental Psychopathology and Director of the Autism Research Centre at the University of Cambridge, is the author of Mindblindness (MIT Press, 1997) and The Essential Difference: The Truth about the Male and Female Mind.

-—Henry M. Wellman, University of Michigan
+—Henry M. Wellman, Department of Psychology and Center for Human Growth and Development, University of Michigan